Sara Britcliffe: Political career

-Her first overseas trip was to Pakistan, as part of an all-party delegation in February 2020.
+Britcliffe travelled to Pakistan in February 2020, as part of an all-party delegation.
 Britcliffe was a member of the Women and Equalities Committee between March 2020 and March 2021.
-She is a member of the parliamentary council of the centre-right think tank the Northern Policy Foundation, and of the Northern Research Group.

 On 28 April 2020, Britcliffe became the first MP to deliver her maiden speech from outside the House of Commons, after parliament adopted a system in which members could contribute to debates virtually during the COVID-19 pandemic.
+She was a member of the parliamentary council of the centre-right think tank the Northern Policy Foundation, and of the Northern Research Group.
+She has been a member of the Transport Select Committee since July 2023.
 On 29 January 2021, she became a Parliamentary Private Secretary (PPS) in the Department for Education.
 She resigned as PPS on 6 July 2022, in protest at Prime Minister Boris Johnson's handling of the Chris Pincher scandal.
 Britcliffe endorsed Nadhim Zahawi in the July 2022 Conservative Party leadership election.
 After Zahawi was eliminated, she backed Liz Truss.

 On 30 September 2022, Britcliffe became the Conservative Party's Vice-Chairman for Youth.
-In this role, she has highlighted the importance of the party engaging with issues that affect young people, including housing and childcare, particularly given its poor poll ratings with this group in 2022.
+In this role, she highlighted the importance of the party engaging with issues that affect young people, including housing and childcare, particularly given its poor poll ratings with this group in the same year.
+In November 2023, Britcliffe became Deputy Chairman for Campaigning and Candidates.
+In December 2023, she called for more government support to combat alcoholism after disclosing that her late mother had suffered from it.

+Britcliffe ran for re-election in the 2024 United Kingdom general election and lost her seat to the Labour candidate Sarah Smith.
+Four months later, Britcliffe and Antony Higginbotham (a fellow former Conservative MP), founded political consultancy Polaris Partners.